-Children's views matter to us.
-Children who are involved in EHAs (Early Help Assessments) or COSAs (Consideration of Statutory Assessment) are made aware of their targets and are encouraged to self-review against these, where applicable.
-As part of the review process, SEN pupils, are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive.

-For their annual review children with EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given.
+- · Children's views matter to us. - · Children who are involved in EHAs (Early Help Assessments) or COSAs (Consideration of Statutory Assessment) are made aware of their targets and are encouraged to self-review against these, where applicable.
+As part of the review process, SEN pupils, are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - · For their annual review children with EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they are given by a member of the Inclusion Team.

-In order to ensure the most effective SEND provision, the SENDCO has the following procedures in place:
+In order to ensure the most effective 'SEND' provision, the SENDCO has the following procedures in place:

-- · Termly information shared with the Governors. - · Annual inclusion meetings with the Governor responsible for SEN. - · Meetings with all class teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - · Pupil progress meetings. - · Weekly discussions with the SEN TA and regular meetings with other TAs.
+- · Termly information shared with the Governors. - · Annual inclusion meetings with the Governor responsible for SEN. - · Meetings with all Class Teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - · Pupil progress meetings. - · Weekly discussions with the SEN TA and regular meetings with other TAs.